funnelback/custom-gatherer-xml/README.md

 Add URLs for XML to fetch to collection.cfg.start.urls file.
 Format is 1 URL per line.
 Each URL is fetched and the XML is processed using the set of options defined.
 Note: only 1 set of xml options is supported so the same settings will be applied to all the XML files downloaded.

+Note: you need to set the following collection.cfg option otherwise cache copies will not work:

+store.record.type=XmlRecord

 Supports the following collection.cfg settings:

 ## Collection.cfg options